Kid-friendly Kid-Built Cuban Flatbread + Charred Cucumber Corn Salad + Cuban Cucumber Mojito Slushies Recipe - Sticky Fingers Cooking

 Food Allergen Substitutions

-Kid-Built Cuban Flatbread
+Kid-Built Quick Cuban Flatbread

-• Dairy: Omit queso blanco or substitute dairy-free/nut-free cheese
+• Dairy: Omit queso blanco or substitute dairy-free/nut-free cheese.

 Charred Cucumber Corn Salad